sarkar-rohan/ObjectsWithStateChange/README.md

 ```

 For learning, we have organized these datasets such that the multi-view images of each object identity are stored in a separate subfolder with an integer ID indicating the object-identity.
-The train and test splits for the above-mentioned datasets can be downloaded from [Google Drive](https://drive.google.com/file/d/1BEl7XAqYK13NGOMuahMy-hxK4oSLRc8J/view?usp=sharing) .
+The train and test splits for the above-mentioned datasets can be downloaded from the link provided above.
 The mapping of object-identities to categories is also provided as `train_o2c.npy` and `test_o2c.npy` files.

-### Evaluation of our trained models
+## Evaluation of our trained models
 Download the model weights from [Google Drive](https://drive.google.com/drive/folders/1dpzTXwZZHAQH7b0H3ovJPbKtIiggBO-K?usp=drive_link)
 and place them in a folder named model_weights

-#### Evaluation using our dataset:
+### Benchmarking different methods using our dataset:

 For our method:
 ```bash